danwerner/multimethodic/README.rst

 While this Python module is new, the idea of multimethods is definitely not.
 Common Lisp has its generic functions, which only dispatch on type (and eql).
-There has also been a prior Python implementation by Guido Rossum, which is even more limited.
+There has also been a prior Python implementation by Guido van Rossum, which is even more limited.

 This module however is really a near-faithful implementation of multimethods as